Grilled Lobster Tail

 This post may contain affiliate links.
 Please read our disclosure policy.

-How to Split Lobster Tail
+How to Split a Lobster Tail for Grilling

-You can either split the lobster tail all the way before cooking, or butterfly them, but leave them attached in one piece.
+You can also butterfly lobster tails, leaving them attached at the bottom.
 To butterfly lobster tail, use sharp kitchen shears to cut the top shell from the open end of the lobster tail all the way to the end of the tail, but don’t cut through the end of the tail.
-Then use a sharp knife to slice the lobster meat down the middle stopping a little over halfway though the meat, following the line where you cut the shell.
-Then spread open the tail a bit; it will open further upon cooking.
+Stop before you get to the tail fins.

-How to Cook Lobster Tail
+Adding Flavor to Grilled Lobster Tail

 You can brush lobster tail with olive oil, melted or softened butter, or a mix of both.
-Or try a compound butter, or seasoned olive oil.
-I used a shallot compound butter for this grilled lobster tail and I may never use anything else again.
+Or try a compound butter or seasoned olive oil.
+I used a shallot compound butter for this grilled lobster tail, and I may never use anything else again.

 Brushing butter onto a lobster tail.

-What to Serve with Grilled Lobster Tail:
+What to Serve With Grilled Lobster Tail

 Pin this now to find it later